Translation: Translators

-Emily Wilson writes that "translation always involves interpretation, and [requires] every translator... to think as deeply as humanly possible about each verbal, poetic, and interpretative choice."
 Translation of other than the simplest brief texts requires painstakingly close reading of the source text and the draft translation, so as to resolve the ambiguities inherent in language and thereby to asymptotically approach the most accurate rendering of the source text.

 Part of the ambiguity, for a translator, involves the structure of human language.
 Psychologist and neural scientist Gary Marcus notes that "virtually every sentence [that people generate] is ambiguous, often in multiple ways.
 Our brain is so good at comprehending language that we do not usually notice."
 An example of linguistic ambiguity is the "pronoun disambiguation problem" ("PDP"): a machine has no way of determining to whom or what a pronoun in a sentence—such as "he", "she" or "it"—refers.
 Such disambiguation is not infallible by a human, either.

 Ambiguity is a concern both to translators and – as the writings of poet and literary critic William Empson have demonstrated – to literary critics.
 Ambiguity may be desirable, indeed essential, in poetry and diplomacy; it can be more problematic in ordinary prose.

 Individual expressions – words, phrases, sentences – are fraught with connotations.
 As Empson demonstrates, any piece of language seems susceptible to "alternative reactions", or as Joseph Conrad once wrote, "No English word has clean edges."
 All expressions, Conrad thought, carried so many connotations as to be little more than "instruments for exciting blurred emotions."

-Christopher Kasparek also cautions that competent translation – analogously to the dictum, in mathematics, of Kurt Gödel's incompleteness theorems – generally requires more information about the subject matter than is present in the actual source text.
-Therefore, translation of a text of any complexity typically requires some research on the translator's part.

-A translator faces two contradictory tasks: when translating, to strive for omniscience concerning the text; and, when reviewing the resulting translation, to adopt the reader's unfamiliarity with it.
-Analogously, "[i]n the process, the translator is also constantly seesawing between the respective linguistic and cultural features of his two languages."